 Quickstart

-Three commands from repo to running app.
+From repo to running app with a read-only preflight check.
 No Kubernetes, no CI pipeline, no registry.

 1. Install